Sign In / Sign Out

 |Western diamond-backed rattlesnake|

 While you might not see any of the four legged animals in the park, you might want to keep a close lookout for animal tracks and scat (poop).
 If you do see an animal it is likely one of these.
-Click the play button to listen in as Ranger Liz Smith give you the scoop on poop.
-You can also play the mp3 file here.
+Click to listen in as Ranger Liz Smith give you the scoop on poop:

 Yes, there are insects in the desert.
 Some of them fly, others walk along the ground.
 All have six legs.
 The spiders in the desert, like everywhere else have eight legs.
 The arthropods have many legs.
 In the park especially after a rainstorm you might see millipedes that have many legs and can be quite long (up to 10 inches).
 Many people mistake the millipede for the centipede which are poisonious.
 If you come across a millipede, you can leave it alone.
 It will not harm anyone.